faysal-h/CoMS/README.md

 6. pymsgbox

 ## Documentation
-User must enter details of a case in ACCESS database file CCMSDatabas.
-After entering the details run CCMS from the main folder. following options are available
+User must enter details of a case in ACCESS database file CoMSDatabas.
+After entering the details run CoMS from the main folder. following options are available
 1. Generate sheets
 This option generates sheets and reports of a single case.
 2. Generate Batch sheets